Greek Political Thought (CLA3255)

 |Duration of Module||Term 2: 11 weeks;|

-The aim of the module is to introduce you to the political thought in ancient Greece, and how this is reflected in its literature.
-It will ask questions about the nature of political thought as opposed to political thinking, and consider major issues that arose in the fifth and fourth centuries, particularly as the Greeks grappled with ideas about the nature of law and its relationship to the community and its traditions, and as democracy took shape as an alternative to rule by the few or rule by one.
-This module should encourage you to reflect not only on ancient political thought, and its theorisation, but also on how these same ideas have often been taken up by modern political thinkers as well.
+- To consider major issues that arose in the fifth and fourth centuries, particularly as the Greeks grappled with ideas about the nature of law and its relationship to the community and its traditions, and as democracy took shape as an alternative to rule by the few or rule by one

 ILO: Module-specific skills

 - 1. Demonstrate knowledge and understanding of the development of Greek political thinking and its systemisation and theorisation

 - 2. Demonstrate understanding of and be able to analyse the main issues addressed by Greek political thinkers in the fifth and fourth centuries, and how they have influenced later debates

 - 3. Demonstrate understanding of the political nature of different kinds of ancient texts

 ILO: Discipline-specific skills

 - 4. Identify the relevant historical and intellectual contexts for understanding key passages of the ancient sources, and offer plausible interpretations of your own

 - 5. Show knowledge and understanding of the traditions of interpreting Greek political thought, and how these shape our readings of the ancient texts

 ILO: Personal and key skills

 - 6. Demonstrate your ability to conduct independent research, including the use of a wide range of library and online resources, to identify, evaluate and organise relevant material

-- 7. Demonstrate your ability to analyse a wide range of sources and arguments critically
+- 7. Demonstrate your ability to engage critically with a wide range of arguments

 - 8. Demonstrate your ability to construct coherent, relevant and plausible arguments based on your knowledge and understanding, and to present these clearly and effectively